macOS Desktop App

 Bring real visual examples into prompts, boards, edits, and pitches.

-Build your AI video reference library
+Build your searchable shot library